-Digital Performer 3
+Digital Performer 3 full review

 Digital Performer has a number of unique features, including the Polar and Samplers windows.
 Polar lets you record audio to RAM, overdubbing on the fly, while the Samplers window lets you transfer samples between DP3 and most popular hardware-samplers.
 Anyone working with loops will appreciate the ease of Polar, while sampler users will appreciate the benefits of such close integration with the sequencer software.
 Surround-sound recording, mixing and mastering are introduced in DP3 – support for all formats, including LCRS and 5.1.
 Multiprocessor support has also been introduced, effectively doubling the available processing power for plug-ins.
 DP3 includes an excellent selection of audio plug-ins.
 These are available when using the MOTU Audio System with the Mac’s built-in audio, or with the wide range of supported cards – although not when using Pro Tools TDM hardware via the DAE software.
 All the standard effects are provided, including EQ, delay and dynamics processing.
 Many of the new plug-ins introduced with DP3 are designed for surround applications, such as Speaker Calibration, and Feedback Delay.
 Other useful newcomers include MasterWorks Gate, which provides real-time, look-ahead gating; Trigger, which converts audio waveform peaks in an audio track into MIDI notes; and Plate, which simulates vintage plate reverbs.
 A high number of tracks and audio voices are made possible by DP3’s new Automatic Voice Allocation feature, which allows the program to dynamically assign audio voices from a pool of 96 mono voices and 64 stereo voices.
 For example, MOTU’s preliminary bench tests – running DP3 on an 800MHz dual-processor G4 equipped with a MOTU 2408mkII audio interface – reveal that Digital Performer is able to play back 128 tracks of 16-bit 44.1KHz audio, with eight bands of parametric EQ and dynamics 32-bit processing used on each track.
 This compares very favourably with Pro Tools systems, which are restricted to a maximum of 64 tracks.
 Interestingly, you can transfer entire projects containing audio and MIDI data between Digital Performer and any other system that supports the OMF Interchange file format.
 Most importantly, this means you can transfer projects to or from Pro Tools using Digidesign’s DigiTranslator software.